JosephDelaneJanicki/Cursed-Philosophers-Table/README.md

 UPDATE 1: 9/11/2023

   I have the begining of the philosophers Code that defines the philosopher object, how the philosophers behave, and maps them to threads.

+  I have also made a cuda control file to ensure nothing is wrong with cuda and C++ 20 compilation. my time was largely spent making sure this wont be an issue for me as I make this